yagomouro/dos-anjos-website/README.md

 # Dos Anjos - Website
-A college project, where was developed a website for a women's shoe store
+A college project, where was developed a website for a women's shoe store.